cogneon/lernos-for-you/en/lernOS-for-You-Guide-en.md

 1. ...

 ### Kata: Write A Letter To Your Future Self

+_**Duration:** 35 minutes_

 The letter to your future self is a classic method in self motivation and visioning.
 You reflect on your current situation and give your future self an advice.
 You write it down as a letter, address it to yourself and open it in the future.
 With the letter in the back of your mind chances are that your wishes become a [self-fulfilling prophecy](https://en.wikipedia.org/wiki/Self-fulfilling_prophecy).

-**Exercise (35 minutes):**

 Write a letter to your future self.
 Talk about who you are now (e.g. summary, fears, values, beliefs, skills, abilities, goals, hopes).
 Then address your future self with the things you want to stop/continue/start doing.
 Give yourself advice and ask yourself questions.
 Seal the letter and store it in a safe place or use services like [futureme.org](https://futureme.org) to send it to your future self automatically: